The quality of school track assignment decisions by teachers: Threshold effects

+where the dummy variable $Z$ is equal to one if the student scores above the test score cutoff:

-The polynomial $f(S)$ and bandwidth are important considerations for the fuzzy RD model in \eqref{eqn:ss} and \eqref{eqn:fs}.
+The polynomial $f(S)$ and bandwidth are important considerations for the RD model in \eqref{eqn:rf}.
 Following \cite{imbens2008regression,cattaneo2020foundations}, we specify a polynomial of degree one that is allowed to differ on each side of the cutoff.
 The \emph{Cito} test score ranges from 501 to 550, and therefore has a discrete set of 50 points.
-We use a fixed bandwidth of three test score points on both sides of the cutoff.
+We use a symmetric bandwidth of three test score points on both sides of the cutoff.
 This bandwidth aligns well with results from the several data-driven bandwidth selection procedures using the Stata command \emph{rdrobust} proposed by \cite{calonico2017rdrobust}.
-Our fixed bandwidth across outcome variables ensures that our empirical counterparts for \eqref{eqn:ivh1h4}-\eqref{eqn:ivl1l4} exactly add up to two.
-We estimate the fuzzy RD model using 2SLS with robust standard errors, separately for each of the eight initial track recommendations shown in Table \ref{tab:descriptives}.
+We estimate this RD model using OLS with robust standard errors \citep{kolesar2018inference}, separately for each of the initial track assignments and cutoffs.
+We test for the robustness of our results using a polynomial of degree two and a symmetric bandwidth of two and four test score points, and also report standard errors based upon 1000 bootstrap samples.